-80% of people with sight loss said that vehicles parked on the pavement were their biggest pavement obstacle35 people, older people, and parents with children.
+80% of people with sight loss said that vehicles parked on the pavement were their biggest pavement obstacle36

+Pavement parking puts pedestrians in danger, including disabled people, older people, and parents with children.
 People with sight loss are particularly at risk as they may have to walk in the road with traffic which they cannot see.
 Navigating the pavement with parked vehicles is stressful and dangerous.
 Pavement parking can act as a barrier, cutting people with sight loss off from work, study or social activities.